vitaly-t/pg-promise/jsdoc/README.md

 ## Usage

 [Learn by Example] is the best quick-start tutorial.
-See also the [WiKi] pages.
+For everything else see the [WiKi] pages.

 ## References